-To switch on the scroll heatmap on your website, you need to access your dashboard (Ctrl+Alt+H) and turn on the appropriate function:
+To switch on the scroll heatmap, you need to access your dashboard (Ctrl+Alt+H) and turn on the appropriate function:

-Every page on a website is divided into 5 parts (each part equals 20% of the whole page length).
+Every page is divided into 5 parts (each part equals 20% of the whole page length).
 In the “Scroll map” section on the Plerdy dashboard you can see statistics for every page and compare them: